jadecobra/python_tdd_exercises/TRUTH_TABLE_01.md

 - `False` is `False`
 - `True` is `True`

-So far we have not written any conditional statements, we have only covered the boolean values and their opposites.
+We have not written any conditional statements yet, only boolean values and their opposites.
 Read [Logical Conjunction](./TRUTH_TABLE_02_LOGICAL_CONJUNCTION.md) next